 Do you feel as though you can walk into a room and instantly become friends with everyone around?
 Or are you on the other side of the spectrum, finding it difficult to relate to and interact others?
 Not everyone has the innate ability to connect with everyone around instantly, but everyone has the potential to develop and improve their interpersonal skills.
 Through learning how to empathize with others, eloquently expressing your thoughts and beliefs, asserting yourself respectfully, understanding how to resolve conflicts and acquiring proper decision-making techniques, you can improve your future interactions with others.
+Interpersonal therapy is one way to improve interpersonal skills.

 As a simple definition, interpersonal skills are what you use every day to interact with people, both in groups and individually.
 These encompass: